nandoquintana/docker-missing-tools/README.md

 # Docker Missing Tools

-A set of commands to make docker dev-ops easier
+A set of commands to make docker dev-ops easier.

 ## ls